Phonological history of English consonant clusters: Reduction of /wr/ and /wl/

 As a result of this reduction, pairs of words like rap and wrap, rite and write, etc. are homophones in practically all varieties of Modern English.
 They remain distinct in the Doric dialect of Scots, where the wr- cluster is pronounced /vr/.
-Alexander John Ellis reported distinctions between w and wr in Cumbria and in several varieties of Scots in the nineteenth century.
+Alexander John Ellis reported distinctions between wr and r in Cumbria and in several varieties of Scots in the nineteenth century.

 Old English also had a cluster /wl/, which reduced to /l/ during Middle English.
 For example, the word lisp derives from Old English wlisp(ian).

 Reduction of

 Middle English initial /kn/ is reduced in modern English to /n/, making pairs like knot/not and knight/night homophones.